 To illustrate the importance consider the following example.
 A generic search on YouTube for “financial advice” yields results of videos with “financial advice” directly in the title.

-Do a few other searches on YouTube and you’ll get similar results, so put your self in the shoes of one of your potential viewers.
+Do a few other searches on YouTube and you’ll get similar results, so put yourself in the shoes of one of your potential viewers.
 What would they be searching for if they were looking for this type of content?

-YouTube Video Descriptions:
+YouTube Video Descriptions

 Your description is your chance to give more context to your viewers and search engines to the subject matter of your content.
 There’s lots of room so use it!